 Chamber Orchestra of New York is the city’s premier young professionals orchestra.
 Founded to advance the careers of extraordinary artists, the orchestra presents works that bridge the classical and modern traditions.
 Internationally recognized for its championing of the Italian repertoire, the orchestra aims to cultivate a wider audience for the future of classical music.

-Over the next seasons, the orchestra’s Board developed to include many esteemed artists as well, such as violist Evan Wilson (Former Principal Viola, Los Angeles Philharmonic), film composer Ennio Morricone, conductors Alan Gilbert (Music Director, New York Philharmonic) and Andrew Litton (Music Director, Bergen Philharmonic-Norway) as well as soloists Lynn Harrell, Cho-Liang Lin, Nadja Salerno-Sonnenberg and Alicia Zizzo.
+Over its first years, the orchestra’s Advisory Board developed to include esteemed artists such as film composer Ennio Morricone, conductor Alan Gilbert, and soloists Lynn Harrell, Cho-Liang Lin and Nadja Salerno-Sonnenberg.
 Honorary Board members include Respighi family descendants Elsa and Gloria Pizzoli, Respighi archive curator/cataloger Potito Pedarra and musicologist Luigi Verdi.
-It now boasts an elite ensemble of gifted musicians, including first concertmaster Kelly Hall-Tompkins (New Jersey Symphony).